spiroskafk/park-sourcing/README.md

-This is an android mobile application about Parking.
-It is my Master's Thesis.
+ParkSource is an android application for my master thesis at Computer Engineering and Informatics department, University of Patras

-TODO: Write Info about the application